kozinvl/RubyFramework/README.md

 A Page Object Model DSL for Capybara

-SitePrism gives you a simple, clean and semantic DSL for describing your site using the Page Object Model pattern, for use with Capybara in automated acceptance testing.
+SitePrism gives you a simple, clean, and semantic DSL for describing your site using the Page Object Model pattern, for use with Capybara in automated acceptance testing.

 Find the pretty documentation here: http://rdoc.info/gems/site_prism/frames